+Many airlines have already resumed flying, with many more due to start from July 1st.
 However, the big debate is how people can socially distance on airplanes, which won’t be possible if airlines need to remain profitable.
 There will likely be temperature checks at airports and masks mandatory, a digital health passport may also be introduced.
 I am hopeful that contactless flights (limited service from flight attendants) will go ahead with limited social distancing required.
 Ryanair have stated that they hope to have 40% of their planes flying in July – this video highlights how they plan to do that.

 3. Are you prepared to self-isolate on entry and on your return?

 Even if a country is allowing foreign visitors entry, there may be restrictions with regard to self isolation.
 These policies are changing all the time and may be removed in due course.
 Tests may also be carried out at the airport (see above) to eliminate the need for self isolation.

 Currently Ireland has a policy whereby anyone entering Ireland has to self isolate for 14 days, regardless of whether you are tourists or residents.
 While this is not strictly being adhered to, many businesses may have impose restrictions on employees to self-isolate after holidays, even if our government changes its advice.
 It is possible that you will need to plan annual leave for up to six weeks if you want to take a two week holiday – this includes two weeks self isolation when you arrive and when you return.
 If you can work from home this may not be an issue for you, but it should be something you clarify with your employer before you plan a holiday.

 4. Are you happy to holiday with restrictions still in place?